halfhelix/playbook/client-projects/readme.md

 Frontend development (sometimes referred to as markup) refers to developing the part of the project you see and interact with.
 The frontend is comprised entirely in HTML, CSS, and Javascript.
 When you boil it down, frontend development is the process of turning a project’s designs into interactive code that can be viewed in the browser.

 ### Backend Development:
 Backend development refers to the process of making the frontend work.
 Backend developers write the code that makes the app "smart."
-The backend (usually consisting of a sever, application, and database) is responsible for storing information, processing user actions, and so on.
+The backend (usually consisting of a server, application, and database) is responsible for storing information, processing user actions, and so on.

 # Test

 Bugs inevitably happen.
-Despite the tireless efforts to make sure code is perfect, there are a number of ways a bugs could slip into a project.
-Through our comprehensive processes and set of best practices, we do everything we can to maximise efficiency and minimise bugs.
+Despite the tireless efforts to make sure code is perfect, there are a number of ways bugs could slip into a project.
+Through our comprehensive processes and set of best practices, we do everything we can to maximize efficiency and minimize bugs.

 ### Code Reviews:
 Code reviews ensure our code is up to our standards.
 Before code goes live, a team member, other than the author, will review the code.
 If there are issues, they’ll ask the author to fix them.

 ### Automated Testing:
 Automated tests are the process of writing code to test code.
-These tests mimics a users actions with the website or app and tests against expected results.
+These tests mimic a user's actions with the website or app and tests against expected results.
 This allows developers to test frequently, without the tedious and often inaccurate manual alternative.

 ### Cross-Browser Testing:
 Each browser has individual nuances.
 These differences can commonly lead to bugs.
 To ensure our code has support across browsers, we test our work in latest versions of Chrome, Safari, Firefox, and Internet Explorer 10+.

 ### Cross-Device Testing:
-Ensuring a site works seamlessly across desktops, laptops, tablets, and mobile devices is essential to a project’s success.
+Ensuring a site works seamlessly across desktops, laptops, tablets, and mobile devices are essential to a project’s success.
 To ensure our code works on all devices, we test our work on iOS and Android.

 # Deploy
-Deployment means making site site or app available to users - with minimum technical overhead.
+Deployment means making a site or app available to users - with minimum technical overhead.

 ### Domains
 Domains are the addresses a user types into the browser to access your website.
 We prefer to use Domainr to see what's available and NameCheap to buy domain names.